ralphwetzel/theonionbox/README.md

 * in the same directory as `theonionbox.py`: `./theonionbox.cfg`
 * in a directory named `config` below the directory of `theonionbox.py`: `./config/theonionbox.cfg`

-If you've saved your configuration file at one of those locations, yet your _Box_ still states `No (valid) configuration file found.`, you might use the [-d command line parameter](#command-line-parameters) to enable the _Debug_ mode.
+If you've saved your configuration file at one of those locations, yet your box still states `No (valid) configuration file found.`, you might use the [-d command line parameter](#command-line-parameters) to enable the _Debug_ mode.
 This will trigger _The Onion Box_ to emit the absolute search paths it's checking for the configuration files:

 ```
 (theonionbox) ~/theonionbox $ theonionbox -d